RemiLehe/openPMD-example-datasets/README.md

 - 3D Cartesian
 - Cylindrical with azimuthal decomposition ("thetaMode")

-The `structure.h5` is an OpenPMD-1.1 compliant file contains the bare bones structure with no associated data.
+The `structure.h5` is an openPMD 1.1.0 compliant file contains the bare bones structure with no associated data.

 In order to obtain these datasets:
 - Clone this repository